You better hid the scenery, because this guy will chew it up.

 awesome design.
 He may be a one dimensional character, but count on Tim Curry

-to liven him up and make him a memorable Disney villain in his own simplistic
+to liven him up, and make him a memorable Disney villain in his own simplistic

 way.

-This is the 1970’s cult classic musical that launched Tim
+Here it is, the 1970’s cult classic musical that launched Tim

-good time”, but it certainly isn’t boring when this flamboyant performer is
+good time” ... but it certainly isn’t boring when this flamboyant performer is

-your over night host.
+your over-night host.
 Curry’s portrayal of the proclaimed sweet transvestite

 from Transsexual Transylvania is a perfect example of how talented,